vu-duy-tung/vu-duy-tung/README.md

 - 👀 I’m interested in logic

-- 🌱 I’m currently learning Machine Learning, Competitive Programming enthusiast.
+- 🌱 I’m currently a Machine Learning and Competitive Programming enthusiast.

-- 💞️ I’m looking to collaborate on AI project
+- 💞️ I’m looking to collaborate on AI-related project

 - 📫 You can reach me via email or facebook:
 Email: 21tung.vd@vinuni.edu.vn